New Animal Shelter for Fulton County Georgia

 Fast forward to 2018.

 The situation has evolved.
-The shelter was taken over by a wonderful organization, LifeLine, and saw it’s life saving rates skyrocket while intake numbers grew.
-Today, the Fulton County Animal is home to ~ 400 dogs and boasts an amazing August 2018 life saving rate of 87%.
+The shelter was taken over by a new contractor (LifeLine), and saw it’s life saving rates skyrocket while intake numbers grew.
+Today, the Fulton County Animal is home to ~ 400 dogs and boasts August 2018 life saving rate of 87%.